cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # The CPace protocol

-CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G,H and OPTIONAL public CI,sid,ADa (for A) and ADb (for B).
+CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G,H and OPTIONAL public CI,sid,ADa (for A) and CI,sid,ADb (for B).
 A sends a message MSGa to B. MSGa contains the public share Ya and OPTIONAL associated data ADa (i.e. an ADa field that MAY have a length of 0 bytes).
 Likewise, B sends a message MSGb to A. MSGb contains the public share Yb